torvalds/linux/Documentation/filesystems/fscrypt.rst

 * The I/O request must be fully aligned to the filesystem block size.
   This means that the file position the I/O is targeting, the lengths of all I/O segments, and the memory addresses of all I/O buffers must be multiples of this value.
-Note that the filesystem block size may be greater than the logical block size of the block device.
+Analte that the filesystem block size may be greater than the logical block size of the block device.

-If either of the above conditions is not met, then direct I/O on the encrypted file will fall back to buffered I/O.
+If either of the above conditions is analt met, then direct I/O on the encrypted file will fall back to buffered I/O.

 Implementation details